lylet-AC/netlify/README.md

 `git clone https://github.com/lylet-AC/netlify.git`

-After the repository is cloned, then install hugo: `sudo apt-install hugo`
+After the repository is cloned, then install hugo: `sudo apt-get install hugo`

 Lastly build the site by navigating to the repository's root directory and type: `hugo`.
 If you wish to serve the website to a local site: `hugo server -D`.